ThomasClemons/ai-case-study/README.md

 - **Careers & Skills** - From employee upskilling to policy advocacy, we’re investing in people by equipping them with the tools and skills they need to prepare them for the future of work.
 - **Business Growth & Entrepreneurship** - We’re boosting the next generation of big, small, and minority-owned businesses-offering them dedicated support and access to capital and resources.
 - **Financial Health & Wealth Creation** - We’re opening access to banking in underserved communities and partnering with community organizations to help all generations create a vision and foundation for their financial future.
 - **Environmental Sustainability** - We’re applying our capital, data, and expertise to help protect the environment, address climate change, and promote long-term, innovative solutions for a more sustainable future.
+[JPMorgan Chase](https://careers.jpmorgan.com/us/en/about-us#:~:text=Our%20Impact&text=Through%20lending%2C%20investment%20and%20philanthropic,today%20become%20flourishing%20communities%20tomorrow.
+"JPMorgan Chase Our Impact")

-### Competitive analysis
+### Competitive Analysis

-**Financial Performance - JPMorgan vs Major Competitors**
+**Financial Performance - JPMorgan Chase vs Major Competitors**
 | **Key Indicators** | **JPMorgan Chase** | **Bank of America** | **Citigroup** | **Wells Fargo** |
 | --- | :-: | :-: | :-: | :-: |
 | **Net Income ($ billions)** | $ 37.7 | $ 27.5B | $ 14.8B | $ 13.2B |